sassom2112/my-website/src/content/writeups/credentialharvester.md

 ## The LSA Persistence Mechanism

-The `ScreenConnect.WindowsAuthenticationPackage.dll` that I initially flagged in the Event Viewer was the attacker's preferred persistence mechanism.
-The file path confirmed the DLL belonged to the ScreenConnect client installation.
-Analyzing the file types confirmed a critical detail: while the bulk of the client was written in managed .NET code, the authentication and credential files were marked as "unmanaged assembly, limited support."
-This meant they were native binaries, necessary to communicate with the low-level Windows security APIs.
+The `ScreenConnect.WindowsAuthenticationPackage.dll` that I initially flagged in the Event Viewer was still on my mind.
+Analyzing the file types brought up another anomonly, while the bulk of the client was written in managed .NET code, the `authentication` and `credential` files were marked as "unmanaged assembly, limited support."
+This meant they were the low-level binaries, necessary to communicate with the Windows security APIs.

 <img
     src="/screenconnect_code.png"